 The Sheep Dog’s ear is small, half-pricked, sometimes erect, but that preferred falls, half of it in front.
 The coat is thick, long, and with a straight pile, especially abundant round the neck and chest.
 The colour varies ; occasionally it is granitegrey or Foxhound tan ; black-and-tan, with white collar, legs, and belly, is not infrequent; and then the head is generally marked regularly with a white leaf in the forehead and blaze down the nose.

-Having looked at all these descriptions and illustrations of pre 1874 Scotch Collies it is amazing how little the breed actually did change with all the show breeding that took place between then and 1900.
-What has hopefully been established though is that the classic “farm collie” type that is represented by the English Shepherd and related types is not what pre-dog show Scotch Collies were like.
+Having looked at all these descriptions and illustrations of pre 1874 Scotch Collies it is amazing how little the Highland Collie actually did change with all the show breeding that took place between that time and 1900.
+What has hopefully been established in this article is that the classic “farm collie” type that is represented by the English Shepherd and related types in America is not what pre-dog show Scotch Collies were all like.